 6.2 A student in post-baccalaureate non-degree status seeking admission to a graduate degree program must complete a “Graduate Application for Admission and Financial Assistance” or “Application for Admission for International Students,” submit the required application fee, submit all required credentials and meet immigration and admission requirements for the program.

 6.3 Graduate courses completed before a student is officially admitted to graduate status cannot normally be used toward a degree program.
 Permission to use hours completed in non-degree status must be requested by a student’s department and approved by the student’s college and the Office of Graduate Studies.
 Such a request should be made at the time an applicant is accepted into a graduate degree program.

-6.4 Non-degree seeking students are typically not eligible for federal financial aid.
+6.4 Non-degree seeking students are typically not eligible for federal financial aid, with the exception of some certificates.
 However, a student enrolled in preparatory coursework necessary to enroll in a degree seeking program (either at the undergraduate or graduate level) may request aid for a 12 month period or until fully admitted to the degree program.